PC Services Optimizer

-Smart Rescue Center can undo changes made by Vista Services Optimizer and other software to your Windows services settings, it can restore Windows services default settings in case of any problem either by using a services snapshot or by setting all Windows services to their default configurations.
+Rescue Center can undo any changes made by PC Services Optimizer and other software to your Windows services settings, it can restore previous Windows services settings in case of any problem either by using a Services Snapshot or by setting all Windows services settings to their defaults.

-You can manage and apply stored services snapshots by choosing Restore default Windows services settings using a snapshot .
-In the Snapshots Manager tab, there are several tools for managing services snapshots:
+You can manage and apply stored Services Snapshots by choosing Restore previous settings using a Services Snapshot .
+In the Services Snapshots tab, there are several tools for managing Services Snapshots: New Snapshot:

-Previews settings stored in the selected services snapshot.
+Previews services settings of the selected Services Snapshot.Apply:

-Applies Windows services settings of the selected services snapshot.
+Applies services settings of the selected Services Snapshot.Edit:

-Removes the selected services snapshot from the hard disk.
+Removes the selected Services Snapshot(s) from the hard disk.

-You can set all Windows services to their default configurations in case of you do not have any services snapshots by choosing Restore Windows services settings to their defaults.
+You can set all Windows services settings to their defaults in case of you do not have any Services Snapshots created by choosing Reset Windows services settings to their defaults.